OpenHaldex-S3

 OpenHaldex-S3 has been real-road tested for thousands of miles without incident.
 It installs on the fused OEM Haldex circuit, supports normal vehicle operating voltage (12-24V), and does not modify general CAN traffic or override factory safety systems.

-• Does OpenHaldex-S3 cause fault lights?
+• Does OpenHaldex-S3 cause warning lights?

 • Why should I try OpenHaldex-S3?

-• What if I don’t like OpenHaldex-S3?
+• What if I do not like OpenHaldex-S3?

-That’s fine.
+That is fine.
 It can be removed by unplugging it, and you still have a LilyGo T-2CAN development board.